cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/configuring.rst

 **Upgrade Steps**

 1. If using Cloudera Manager, :ref:`stop all CDAP application and services
-   <install-upgrade-stop>`, as Cloudera Manager will have auto-started CDAP
+   <install-upgrade>`, as Cloudera Manager will have auto-started CDAP
 #.
 Disable all CDAP tables; from an HBase shell, run this command::

     > disable_all 'cdap.*'

 #.
 Upgrade to CDH 5.4
-#. :ref:`Stop CDAP application and services <install-upgrade-stop>, as CDH will have auto-started CDAP
+#. :ref:`Stop CDAP application and services <install-upgrade>`, as CDH will have auto-started CDAP
 #.
 Upgrade to CDAP 3.1
 #.
 Run the CDAP Upgrade Tool, as the user that runs CDAP Master (the CDAP user)
 #.
 Check if the co-processor JARs for these tables have been upgraded to ``cdh-1.0``: